SingleAccretion/Dotnet-Runtime.Dev/README.md

 1) `-download`: the build ID to use when downloading the diffs (as with `fmt.ps1`, this can be obtained from the AzDo URL).
 2) `-zipFile`: the path to an existing ZIP file to unpack.
 This option is meant to be used when the diffs file has already been downloaded.
 3) `-arch`: the host architecture of the SPMI job, `x86` or `x64`.
 Default is `x64`.

+#### `touch.ps1` - update the timestamp on a file

+This script works similarly to the "touch" Unix utility, except it does not create the file if it does not exit.
+This script is useful for working around MSBuild incrementality limitations: "touch" the project file before invoking `dotnet build` to have it be fully rebuilt.